workshopda/sbtet-results/Readme.md

 - Ensure `wkhtmltopdf` is installed and included in your system PATH for PDF generation.
 - Confirm network connectivity to the SBTET website.
 - Review application logs for any scraping or upload errors.

+## Contributing

+Contributions, issues, and feature requests are welcome.
+Please fork the repository and submit a pull request or open an issue for discussion.

 ## License